Martchus/syncthingtray/README.md

 ![Rescan/pause/status](/fileitemactionplugin/resources/screenshots/dolphin.png?raw=true)

 ## Configuring Plasmoid and Dolphin integration
 The Dolphin integration can be enabled/disabled in Dolphin's context menu settings.
+It will read Syncthing's API key automatically from its config file.
+If your Syncthing config file is not in the default location you need to select it via the corresponding menu action.

 The Plasmoid can be added to a panel or the desktop like any other Plasmoid.
 It can also be shown as part of the system tray Plasmoid.
 That can be configured in the settings of the system